-At 31 December 2021, the Company did not have any outstanding balance relating to securities purchased under agreements to resell transaction with other Morgan Stanley Group undertakings (2020: Nil) which falls under 'Secured Financing' in the statement of financial position.
-For the year ended 31 December 2021, the Company incurred interest charges of US\$1,084,000 (2020: Nil) to other Morgan Stanley Group undertakings arising from such transactions during the year.
+At 31 December 2022, the Company has outstanding balance relating to securities purchased under agreements to resell transaction with other Morgan Stanley Group undertakings of US\$1,639,662,000 (2021: Nil) which falls under 'Secured Financing' in the statement of financial position.
+For the year ended 31 December 2022, the Company incurred interest charges of US\$2,371,000 (2021: US\$1,084,000) to other Morgan Stanley Group undertakings arising from such transactions during the year, which is recognized within 'interest income' in the income statement (note 4).